 The carbohydrate ingestion promotes the secretion of insulin from the pancreases Insulin acts as a carrier for amino acids through the blood stream to target specific tissues, i.e.: Branched-chain amino acids to muscle and kidney.

-When Is The Best Time To Take Amino Acids?Prior to training and immediately after has provided the best results in the hundreds of people I have worked with.
+When Is The Best Time To Take Amino Acids?Taking amino acids for muscle growth prior to training and immediately after has provided the best results in the hundreds of people I have worked with.
 Approximately 30 minutes before training 3-4 grams of amino acids that contain all ten essential amino acids and is higher in the BCAA’s, along with fruit juice (4-6 ounces) and the vitamin co-factors.
 This program can assist the individual in maintaining blood sugar levels during exercise.
 The same formula can be repeated after exercise to assist in growth and repair of the tissues (17).

 One product that has recently gained popularity is the active form of vitamin B-12, also known as cobalamind or cyanocobalamine.
 This co-enzyme also called 5,6 dimeth-ylbenzimidazole-cobamide (commonly sold under the name- Dibencozide).
 It plays a vital role in nucleic acids and protein synthesis, and in nitrogen retention, cell division, and growth (19).